1. Presentation of AWS

 AWS (Amazon Web Services) is a subsidiary of Amazon, the American multinational technology company.

-The interesting history of AWS goes back to 2000 when the management team of the Amazon marketplace tried to optimize the way their IT teams were working and to relieve them from the daily management of IT hardware and infrastructure.
+The interesting history of AWS goes back to 2000.
+Amazon Marketplace management team tried to optimize the way their IT teams were working and to relieve them from the daily management of IT hardware and infrastructure.
 The concept of a decentralized IT resource shared between users and easily scalable was born and later became AWS in 2006.
 The platform then became available to external users and started to grow, getting the interest of other tech giants such as Google and Microsoft who later joined what became the cloud market.

 Its innovation also came from the pricing model with a pay-as-you-go model as well as the possibility to add or remove machines from your infrastructure in a few clics.